adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 </dependency>
 ```

-Now, we can add the acceptance test we have already defined above into our codebase:
+Now, we can add the acceptance test we have already defined above into our codebase (src/test/resources/features/collect-thought.feature):
 ```
 Feature: Capture Stage